vidister/gimp-web/content/docs/userfaq.md

 [Saver and Save/export clean plug-ins](http://www.shallowsky.com/software/gimp-save/)
 by Akkana Peck, as well as at various GIMP forks on GitHub, although typically they aren't maintained up to date with regards to bugfixes.

+### Why doesn't GIMP use GTK+3?

+We made a preliminary port of GIMP to GTK+3 a few years ago and intend to complete it once v2.10 is out.
+GTK+3 based GIMP will be eventually released as v3.0 (see the [roadmap](http://wiki.gimp.org/wiki/Roadmap) for reference).

+The reason we prioritize it that way is that users who don't make a heavy use of Wacom tablets on Windows can live with GTK+2 based GIMP another year or so.
+However not providing high bit depth precision for editing makes GIMP unusable in professional workflows involving color grading and retouching.

+The completion of the GTK+3 port will coincide with API/ABI changes: we intend to break a few things to make GIMP's architecture cleaner and prepare it for non-destructive editing (a feature currently planned for v3.2).

 ## Tips